This One Thing

 Is this gift showy?
 No, it is the quietest of all gifts.
 It is one you can quietly give to your children in the privacy of your home.
 You can also model it when you are in public and teach them how to interact with others.
 You can smile at a grocery clerk and ask him or her how their day is going instead of just staring at them and hoping they check you out at the fastest possible speed.
 You can welcome a new family into your neighborhood and be kind to them, without regard to their race, color or ethnic background.
 You can help someone with a disability and make their life easier in some small way.

 Is the gift rewarding?
 Absolutely!
-When we see our children give this gift to others, we know we have succeeded in some small way by helping them learn the value of this precious gift.
+When we see our children give this gift to others, we know we have succeeded in by helping them learn the value of this precious gift.